 Add EPSS dashboard configuration (Portlet Registration part 1)

-To view CM applications in EPSS dashboard, all the left menus should be configured in the file default-dashboard.xml at ‘ncr’ folder.
-This folder contains all the required configurations, certifications required for EPSS and this is set while installing EPSS.
+To view CM applications in the EPSS dashboard, all the left menus should be configured in the file default-dashboard.xml in the ‘ncr’ folder.
+This folder contains all the required configurations, and certifications required for EPSS and this is set while installing EPSS.

-All the CM apps are configured in a single ‘CM’ product.
-Just copy the default-dashboard.xml file and place it in ‘ncr’ folder.
+All the CM apps are set up in a singular ‘CM’ product.
+Just copy the default-dashboard.xml file and place it in the ‘ncr’ folder.

 Add URL links to the left menu (Portlet Registration part2)

-In previous section, all the left menu items would be added in EPSS dashboard under CM product.
+In the previous section, all the left menu items would be added to the EPSS dashboard under the CM product.

-For each left menu item, a link should be set so that when user clicks on particular menu item, the respective app should be opened in a new tab.
+For each left menu item, a link should be set so that when the user clicks on a particular menu item, the respective app should be opened in a new tab.

-Update CM app URLs in the script files and the same should be updated in cmportlet.js in WEB-INF folder.
+Update CM app URLs in the script files and the same should be updated in cmportlet.js in the WEB-INF folder.

-Execute scripts in CXP database.
-With this, the portlet registration is done.
+By running scripts in the CXP database, the registration of the portlet is completed.

-Add CM rights as roles in Security Group
+Add CM rights as roles in the Security Group

-There are privileges/rights in OptiCash and OptiVault and based on this users are authorized.
-Now these rights must be added into EPSS as authentication and authorization is done in EPSS only.
+Users are granted privileges or rights in OptiCash and OptiVault which determine their authorization.
+These privileges must now be incorporated into EPSS, as authentication and authorization processes are exclusively carried out within EPSS.

-In EPSS, roles can be grouped into Security group.
+In EPSS, roles can be grouped into Security groups.

-For each application, default Security group should be added in the EPSS.
+For each application, the default Security group should be added to the EPSS.

 Privileges/rights are considered as roles in EPSS and Business Unit as Security Group.

-Business Unit contains list of rights, list of users and list of assigned cashpoints.
+The business Unit contains the list of rights, list of users and list of assigned cashpoints.

 Cashpoint assignment is done through Terminal Group in EPSS.